nolrm/reacterial/docs/GIT_HOOKS.md

 1. Verifies all files are formatted correctly
 2. Checks for linting errors across the entire codebase
 3. Runs all unit tests to ensure nothing is broken
+   - ✅ Passes with exit code 0 if no tests exist (using `--passWithNoTests`)
+   - ❌ Fails if any test fails

 ---